cltk/cltk/docs/latin.rst

     ('partes', 'N-P---FA-'),
     ('tres', 'M--------')]

 The POS tagger is a work in progress, based upon the Perseus treebank.
-The `CLTK's version of this data is available<https://github.com/cltk/latin_treebank_perseus>`_, along with tagging conventions and instructions on creating your own POS tagger.
+The [CLTK's version of this data is available](https://github.com/cltk/latin_treebank_perseus), along with tagging conventions and instructions on creating your own tagger.

 Sentence Tokenization